 Shredded Saku Saku Cabbage Salad in a Black Ceramic Bowl

-Shredded Saku Saku Salad
+Shredded Saku Saku Cabbage Salad

 Makes 4-5 Servings